ANIMAL BLOGGING WITH DILL THE CAT

 THANK YOU

 There is history between Stella, a jaguar who once resided at Denver Zoo and Mason's blog Animal Blogging With Dill The Cat.
-Years, years ago as I was going through his photography, I came across a stunning picture and as I continue looking again and again, I kept coming across pictures that made me pause of realization, for I believe every person is born with one, photography was Mason's gift, so it was he organically married his self-taught photography with his love of animals.
+Years, years ago as I was going through his photography, I came across a stunning picture and as I continue looking again and again, I kept coming across pictures that made me pause in the realization, for I believe every person is born with one, photography was Mason's gift, so it was he organically married his self-taught photography with his love of animals.
 Back then Mason simply enjoyed taking pictures of animals and as a lifelong member of Denver Zoo it was, and still is, his perfect harmony.

-The picture Mason took of Stella, a jaguar who once resided at Denver Zoo was one of many that compelled me to encourage Mason to create the blog, Animal Blogging With Dill The Cat.
-It's because Stella was one of many Denver Zoo's animals that have impacted Mason's life in the most beautiful of ways is why I titled his photography of her, Beautiful Stella.
+The picture Mason took of Stella was one of others that compelled me to encourage Mason to create the blog, Animal Blogging With Dill The Cat.
+For her beauty and beautiful impact in Mason's life is why I titled his photography of her Beautiful Stella.

 In heart and soul I say Denver Zoo was/is a natural and yet profound influence in Mason's photography, and I cannot imagine that ever changing.